Powered speakers: Integrated active systems

-The term "active speakers" can also refer to an integrated "active system" in which passive loudspeakers are mated to an external system of multiple amplifiers fed by an active crossover.
+The term "active speakers" can also refer to an integrated "active system" in which passive loudspeakers are matched to an external system of multiple amplifiers fed by an active crossover.
 These active loudspeaker systems may be built for professional concert touring such as the pioneering JM-3 system designed in 1971 by Harry McCune Sound Service, or they may be built for high-end home use such as various systems from Naim Audio and Linn Products.

 History

 Some of the first powered loudspeakers were JBL monitor speakers.
 With the addition of the SE401 Stereo Energizer, introduced in 1964, any pair of monitor speakers could be converted to self-powered operation with the second speaker powered by the first.
-The first studio monitor with an active crossover was the OY invented 1967 by Klein-Hummel.
+The first studio monitor with an active crossover was the OY invented 1967 by Klein + Hummel.
 It was a hybrid three-way design with two internal amplifier channels.
 An early example of a bi-amplified powered studio monitor is the Altec 9846B, introduced in 1971, which combined the passive 9846-8A speaker with the new 771B Bi-amplifier with 60 watts for the woofer and 30 watts for the high frequency compression driver.
 In the late 1970s, Paramount Pictures contracted with AB Systems to design a powered speaker system.

 In 1980, Meyer Sound Laboratories produced an integrated active 2-way system, the passive UPA-1, which incorporated lessons John Meyer learned on the McCune JM-3.
 It used active electronics mounted outside of the loudspeaker enclosure, including Meyer's integrated active crossover with feedback comparator circuits determining the level of limiting, often connected to third-party customer-specified amplifiers.
 In 1990, Meyer produced its first powered speaker: the HD-1, a 2-way studio monitor with all internal electronics.
 In the early '90s, after years of dealing with the disadvantages of passive systems, especially varying gain settings on third-party amplifiers, John Meyer decided to stop making passive speakers and devote his company to active designs.
 Meyer said he "hired an ad agency to research how people felt about powered speakers for sound reinforcement, and they came back after a survey and said that nobody wanted them."
 Sound reinforcement system operators said they did not want loudspeakers in which they could not see the amplifier meters to determine whether the loudspeakers were working properly during a concert.
 Nevertheless, Meyer kept to his decision and produced the MSL-4 in 1994, the first powered loudspeaker intended for concert touring.
 The UPA-1 was converted to a self-powered configuration in 1996 and the rest of Meyer's product line followed suit.